-In this chapter, you will gather knowledge about what virtual memory is and how they are being managed within the operating system, along with its working.
-Virtual memory is a technical concept that lets the execution of different processes which are not totally in memory.
-One main benefit of this method is that programs can be larger than the physical memory.
+In this tutorial, you will learn about virtual memory, its management within the operating system, and how it functions.
+Virtual memory is a technical concept that enables the execution of different processes that cannot fit entirely in memory.
+One significant advantage of this method is that programs can exceed the physical memory capacity.

-Also, virtual memory abstracts primary memory into a very large, consistent array of storage that divides logical memory as viewed by the user from that of physical memory.
-This technique is used to free programmers from the anxiety of memory-storage limitations.
+Virtual memory abstracts primary memory into a broad, consistent array of storage, separating logical memory as viewed by the user from that of physical memory.
+This technique relieves programmers of the stress of memory storage limitations.

 Uses of Virtual Memory